sgougi/play21-frames-orientdb-plugin/README.md

 * Auto-reloading support

 * Custom vertex and edge types support [(sample)](samples/frames-simple-app-with-custom-types)
-   * Note that Custom types, Constraints and Indexes are not yet implemented.
+   * Note that Constraints and Indexes are not yet implemented.

 * Support to enable to customize the format of Model Id ([src](app/com/wingnest/play2/frames/plugin/orientdb/CustomIdManager.java))